denten-books/plain-text/1-chapter.md

 ## 1.1 Technique

-What is a literary device?
+What sort of a thing is a literary device?
 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
 The word "device" contains these meanings as well, but in modern usage, it usually carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
 "Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making explicit the implied mechanism of the metaphor, particularly in cases where such metaphors turn "stale," "automatic," and "naturalized," that is, bereft of their original poetic and evocative power.

 One could write, for example, "a field of study," without much thought about figurative space.
 Shklovsky would have the reader pause to consider the